 Many companies use social media to screen out applicants.
 According to the Society for Human Resource Management (SHRM), 84% of companies use social media for recruiting.
 Recruiters can get knowledge about a candidate when using social media sites.
 However, concerns of privacy and job discrimination do pop up.
 By seeing a candidate’s picture, will that sway your decision?

 When checking references, most companies give start and end dates only.
 You should ask your applicants to provide up to 3-5 professional references.
 If you are hiring a manager, ask for a mix of colleagues.
 This could be other managers, co-workers, or subordinates.
 Here are some sample reference questions:

 - What was the candidate’s job title and when did you work together?

-- Do you know why they left the company?
+- Do you know why they left?

 - What were some of their responsibilities?